mahdi2561/database/README.md

 # database
-This is the final project of my database course at Isfahan university of Technology using ms SQL server
+This is the final project of my database course at Isfahan university of Technology using SQL server